-- Black Wattle Colliery has exceeded the 10 percent women in management and core mining target. - Black Wattle Colliery has achieved over 15 percent women in core mining. - 94 percent of the women at Black Wattle Colliery are HDSA females.
+- Black Wattle Colliery has exceeded the 10 percent women in management and core mining target. - Black Wattle Colliery has achieved over 15 percent women in core mining. - 95 percent of the women at Black Wattle Colliery are HDSA females.

 Black Wattle Colliery has successfully submitted their annual Employment Equity Report to the Department of Labour.
-In terms of staff training some highlights for 2022 were:
+In terms of staff training some highlights for 2023 were:

-- 1 employee was trained in ABET (Adult Basic Educational Training) on various levels. - An additional 8 disabled HDSA women continued their training on ABET levels one to four. - Four HDSA persons were enrolled for apprenticeships in 2022; these are categorised as follows: - One HDSA female employee was enrolled for her apprenticeship. - Two HDSA females and one HDSA male from the local community were enrolled for their apprenticeships. - Further to the above, we confirm that one HDSA Male completed his bursary studies in 2022, while two HDSA females continued their bursary studies in 2022. - Two HDSA females were allocated new Bursaries for 2022.
+- One employee was trained in ABET (Adult Basic Educational Training) on various levels. - An additional eight disabled HDSA women continued their training on ABET levels one to four. - Four HDSA persons were enrolled for apprenticeships in 2023; - Two HDSA females were allocated new Bursaries for 2023.

+Further to the above, we confirm that one HDSA Male completed his bursary studies in 2023, while two HDSA females continued their bursary studies in 2023.
+Highlights for 2023 for Sisonke Coal Processing: